egsmedia/gallery/README.md

 There are two important pieces to gallery:

 ### Album Generation
-`setup.command` goes through all of the folders in your `/photos/` directory.
+`setup.sh` goes through all of the folders in your `/photos/` directory.
 It collects all of the file paths of each photo in each album.
 It aggregates all of this data into one key file called `config.json`.

 ### Client-side Generation
 Once you've created your `config.json`, the website can now use that file to figure out which photos to show.
 It uses JavaScript(ES6🔥!) to layout your photos, grouping all of the photos per album.